Your browser does not support iframes.

 Management Aptitude Test (MAT): This is a national level MBA entrance test.
-The exam is conducted in February, May, September and December by All India Management Association (AIMA).
+The exam is conducted in February, May, September and December by the All India Management Association (AIMA).
 MAT score is accepted by more than 600 B-Schools.

 AIMS Test for Management Admission (ATMA): Conducted by AIMA, the exam is held in February, May, July and August.
 At least 59 B-Schools accept ATMA February 2018 scheduled on February 25.

-Graduate Management Admission Test (GMAT): You can go for the international test conducted by Graduate Management Admission Council (GMAC) for admission to around 2,000 B-Schools across 82 countries.
+Graduate Management Admission Test (GMAT): You can go for the international test conducted by the Graduate Management Admission Council (GMAC) for admission to around 2,000 B-Schools across 82 countries.